-We always come across the news that the Indian automobile industry is growing day by day.
+Maruti Suzuki has always been a connoisseur for growth in the Indian automobile industry.
 No doubt there have been developments and we are on our road to progress but there are certain times where we have to face downsides in the business.
 This quarter of the year 2019 has brought a really dark phase to the automotive sales in India.
 Auto manufacturers have been continuously freezing production in the last few months.

 Therefore the plants have decided to observe no-production days for a decided period of time which is varying for different brands.
 For instance, The Tata Motors’ Sanand plant didn’t produce any vehicle from May 27 to June 3.
 Production in Honda Cars India was shut down from June 5 to June 8.
 Skoda and Nissan also plan a shutdown during June 2019 for scheduled maintenance.